Selecting a language will automatically trigger the translation of the page content.

 It's always free.

-You refer the matter to the protection litigation judge the court on which the rented accommodation depends.
+You must refer the case to the protection litigation judge the court on which the rented accommodation depends.

-You have 3 years to do it, after the dispute has arisen.
+You have 3 years to do it, after the dispute appears.

 Indecent housing

-If the dwelling is not suitable, the tenant must indicate in writing to the owner the signs of non-compliance of the dwelling decency criteria.
+If the dwelling is not decent, the tenant must indicate in writing to the landlord the signs of non-compliance of the dwelling with the decency criteria.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The tenant shall specify by registered letter with acknowledgement of receipt the conformity work which the owner undertakes to carry out, as well as the deadlines for completion.
+The tenant must have specified by registered letter with acknowledgement of receipt the compliance work that the owner undertakes to carry out, as well as the deadlines for completion.

-The lessee must demand that the owner carry out the conformity work.
-This notification shall be made by registered letter with acknowledgement of receipt.
+The tenant must demand that the landlord complete the compliance work.
+This formal notice shall be given by registered letter with acknowledgement of receipt.

-If after 2 months, the notice has not been answered or the disagreement persists, the tenant or the owner may refer the matter to the court office.
+If after 2 months, the formal notice has remained unanswered or the disagreement persists, the tenant or owner may refer the matter to the court registry.

-However, it may choose to enter a judicial conciliator.
+However, it may choose to enter a conciliator of justice.

 Who shall I contact